VA Loan for Mixed-Use PropertyUpdated: April 28, 2022

 Using the VA Loan for Mixed-use Properties

 Having outlined both the VA loan and mixed-use properties, the central question becomes, how can I use my VA loan benefits to purchase a mixed-use property?
-For borrowers, this could mean either a property that currently is mixed-use (e.g. it has active retail space) or is zoned in such a way that it could be converted into mixed-use space (e.g. convert a first-floor apartment into retail space).
+For borrowers, this could mean either a property that currently is mixed-use (e.g. it has active retail space) or is zoned so that it could be converted into mixed-use space (e.g. convert a first-floor apartment into retail space).

 When a property is zoned for mixed-use purposes, the first hurdle is ensuring that the commercial space is no more than 25 percent of the property’s total floor space.
 This is likely enough space for a borrower to run (or lease space for) a business while still having plenty of residential square footage.

 Next, the VA will look at the remaining economic life of the property.
 In real estate jargon, the VA wants to ensure that the property’s “highest and best use” remains residential for at least the life of the loan – generally 30 years.
-This is due to the fact that, as a mixed-use property, the current zoning indicates a municipal trend towards commercialization, whereas the intent of a VA loan is veteran-occupied housing.
+This is because, as a mixed-use property, the current zoning indicates a municipal trend towards commercialization, whereas the intent of a VA loan is veteran-occupied housing.

 Lastly, borrowers considering a VA loan for a mixed-use property still need to stay within the four-unit maximum allowed for all VA loans, mixed-use or not.